PhoenixTales/phoenix-docs/story/setting.md

 * Thus Bonzo is splitting up with his guys, which are gladiators and "Outside world haters" first and foremost; as he doesn't want to (1) have any contact with the Outside world anymore and (2) hasn't enough influence in Midcity, thus founding what was originally called the gladiators camp.
 Later it would be called the "New camp" and the free diggers would evolve into the Free Miners, but at this point they were an independent "Free Camp", - founded before the New Camp - with their own interests.
 * Then the sect is founded, people are beginning to preach from a liberator, recruiting followers; visions start to occur and people struggle with their sleep; a fort is built for the sect to have them out of the way and they errect a temple.

-This is the situation with which the player would be confronted.
+This is the situation with which the player would be confronted and which Mike summarised as "History".
 Mike wanted to show these things in the intro, that was supposed to introduce the setting, beginning with the prison colony itself over the revolt to the founding of the three camps.
 The escape plans did exist already, but they were not supposed to be shown as the player should find out about them ingame.

+#### Maps & Locations

 The world corresponding to this earliest description of the setting can be roughly outlined as follows, all based on Mikes notes and sketches:

 0. Outside World
 1. Midcity Core (original Castle of the Wardens)